 After the treatment is completed, apply aloe vera to soothe the skin for a few days.
 Within 1-2 weeks, hair remaining in the follicle will start to extrude.
 The hair will look like it is growing back in, but it is just coming through the skin to shed.
 Shedding can last up to 3 weeks post-treatment.
 To help speed up the process you can exfoliate and/or scrub gently in the shower.
 Avoid sun exposure to the area and do not pluck the hair from the follicle.
 If required, shaving can be performed one week after treatment.

-7. Will laser work on all hair colours?
+7. Will laser work on all hair colors?

-Laser hair removal works best on dark course hair and less well with light colour hair.
+Laser hair removal works best on dark course hair and less well with light color hair.